Hello & Welcome...

 Over the years people often asked how I became interested in the Art of Millinery.
 The answer is Princess Diana inspired me and my first hats consist of a bridal line.
 During those years I used store-bought hat frames.
 Since then I perfected my art and now create all the hat frames used for my designs, as well as those sold through the websites.

 I consider all my hats millinery art because like any art piece each hat starts as a blank canvas.
-In this case that canvas starts as a piece of buckram, hat body or other material.
-Those materials are hand blocked using one, two, and sometimes three wooden hat blocks.
-They are hand and machine sewn and all embellishments are sewn... not glued on( with the exception of small jewels) .
+In this case, that canvas starts as a piece of buckram, hat body, or other material.
+Those materials are hand-blocked using one, two, and sometimes three wooden hat blocks.
+The hats are hand and machine sewn and all embellishments are sewn... not glued on( with the exception of small jewels) .

 During my early years, I worked in the studio of the then very popular California designer Bob Mackie and later spoke at events about the art of millinery.
 I worked with the Lupus Society and created a line of hats for their rendition of My Fair Lady fashion show.
 I am also the designer for a line of hats that were used to introduce a cosmetic makeup line for Isabel Sanford from the popular TV comedy The Jeffersons an American sitcom.
 I been honored numerous times and worked with many other designers and organizations throughout the years.